 The Peabody Clinic is located in the Peabody Wellness Center on the first floor.
-While the Peabody Clinic is not currently open for in-person appointments, clinicians who treat at the Peabody Clinic are available for in-person appointments at other JHRN locations.
+The clinic is open Monday and Wednesday from 12:30- 5:00 pm ET and Fridays from 1:00- 5:00 pm ET.
+While the hours may be limited at this location, clinicians who treat at the Peabody Clinic are available for in-person appointments at other JHRN locations.
 If you are unable to be seen in person, you may schedule a video visit (telemedicine).

 What is the difference between an advisement session and an evaluation?